syatam/android_sdk/doc/adobe.md

         config.setOnAttributionChangedListener(new OnAttributionChangedListener() {
             @Override
             public void onAttributionChanged(Attribution attribution) {
-                Map<String, Object> dataAdjust = new HashMap<String, Object>();
+                Map<String,Object> dataAdjust = new HashMap<String,Object>();

-                // Do not change the key "Adjust Network".
-This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Network", attribution.network);
-                // Do not change the key "Adjust Campaign".
-This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Campaign", attribution.campaign);
-                // Do not change the key "Adjust Adgroup".
-This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Adgroup", attribution.adgroup);
-                // Do not change the key "Adjust Creative".
-This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Creative", attribution.creative);
+                dataAdjust.put("Adjust Network", adjustAttribution.network); // Do not change the key "Adjust Network".
+This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Campaign", adjustAttribution.campaign); // Do not change the key "Adjust Campaign".
+This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Adgroup", adjustAttribution.adgroup); // Do not change the key "Adjust Adgroup".
+This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Creative", adjustAttribution.creative); // Do not change the key "Adjust Creative".
+This key is being used in the Data Connector Processing Rule

-                // Send Data to Adobe using Track Action Analytics.trackAction("Adjust Integration Data", dataAdjust);
+                Analytics.trackAction("Adjust Campaign Data Received",dataAdjust); // Send Data to Adobe using Track Action }
-            }
         });